 In March 1921 the l Australian Air Force (RAAF) was formed, receiving the Royal prefix effective August that year.

 World War 2

 The second AIF was raised after the declaration of war in September 1939.
-Compulsory military service was for all men over 21 started.
-They had to complete three months training with the Militia but were barred from joining the AIF so that home defences were ensured.
+Compulsory military service was for all men over 21 was started.
+They had to complete three months training with the militia but were barred from joining the AIF so that home defences were ensured.
 An armoured division was raised in 1941.